Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 RISE & SHINE: FUEL UP DOWNTOWN

-Grab breakfast in the Gateway District, since you'll have a busy morning nearby.
-There are plenty of options, but you can't go wrong with classy Urban Farmer, located in The Westin; Rebol, situated smack in the middle of Cleveland's Public Square; or Jack Flap's Luncheonette, housed in the 5th Street Arcades.
+Grab breakfast Downtown, since you'll have a busy morning nearby.
+There are plenty of options, but you can't go wrong with Rebol, situated smack in the middle of Cleveland's Public Square, or local favorite diner Yours Truly in Playhouse Square.

 MORNING: THE HOUSE THAT ROCK BUILT

 No trip to Cleveland is complete without a journey to the Rock & Roll Hall of Fame.
 Walk through seven levels of exhibits and gawk at artifacts and memorabilia from generations of rock legends.
 Check out rotating exhibits, including the latest class of inductees, and peruse the well-stocked gift shop for the perfect souvenir.